 Mistake #2: Using Generic Content

-Many organizations have purchased off-the-shelf learning that leverages generic content and examples to bring online learning into contact centers on a tight budget and even tighter timeline.
+Many organizations have purchased call center training off-the-shelf that leverages generic content and examples to bring online learning into contact centers on a tight budget and even tighter timeline.
 While this is better than having no online learning at all, it can derail your learning efforts.
 If you want agents to retain the knowledge, then the learning content needs to align as closely as possible with the actual environment they will be working in.

 VereQuest's e-learning modules for Contact Centers makes it easy to deliver a customized feel at a fraction of the cost / time.